| Title: | Additional Matrix Functionality |

 The desired number of columns. |

-identity matrix.
+A nrow-by-ncol identity matrix.

-eye(4) # 4-by-4 identity matrix eye(4, 4) # 4-by-4 identity matrix eye(3, 5) # 3-by-5 identity matrix eye(5, 3) # 5-by-3 identity matrix
+eye(4) # 4-by-4 identity matrix eye(4, 4) # 4-by-4 identity matrix eye(3, 5) # 3-by-5 identity matrix eye(5, 3) # 5-by-3 identity matrixeye(4) # 4-by-4 identity matrix eye(4, 4) # 4-by-4 identity matrix eye(3, 5) # 3-by-5 identity matrix eye(5, 3) # 5-by-3 identity matrix

-Create a matrix filled with the value x
+Create a matrix filled with the value x.

-fill(x, nrow = 1, ncol = 1, ..., atleast_2d = NULL) falses(nrow = 1, ncol = 1, ..., atleast_2d = NULL) trues(nrow = 1, ncol = 1, ..., atleast_2d = NULL) ones(nrow = 1, ncol = 1, ..., atleast_2d = NULL) zeros(nrow = 1, ncol = 1, ..., atleast_2d = NULL)
+fill(x, nrow = 1, ncol = 1, ..., atleast_2d = NULL) falses(nrow = 1, ncol = 1, ..., atleast_2d = NULL) trues(nrow = 1, ncol = 1, ..., atleast_2d = NULL) ones(nrow = 1, ncol = 1, ..., atleast_2d = NULL) zeros(nrow = 1, ncol = 1, ..., atleast_2d = NULL)fill(x, nrow = 1, ncol = 1, ..., atleast_2d = NULL) falses(nrow = 1, ncol = 1, ..., atleast_2d = NULL) trues(nrow = 1, ncol = 1, ..., atleast_2d = NULL) ones(nrow = 1, ncol = 1, ..., atleast_2d = NULL) zeros(nrow = 1, ncol = 1, ..., atleast_2d = NULL)

 x |